A. Hannah's prayer.

 Now Eli was very old; and he heard everything his sons did to all Israel, and how they lay with the women who assembled at the door of the tabernacle of meeting.

 a.
 Now Eli was very old: This passage is not focused on Eli's sons as much as it is on Eli himself.
-He was old, and in no condition to take the kind of leadership Israel needed from him as high priest.
-He heard everything his sons did: Eli heard about the evil acts of his sons; but what will he do about it?
+He was old and in no condition to lead Israel as high priest.
+He heard everything his sons did but Eli only rebuked them about it.

 b.
 They lay with the women who assembled at the door of the tabernacle of meeting: This means the sons of Eli we committing sexual immorality with the women who came to worship at the tabernacle.
-It is an ancient version of modern "preacher sex scandal."
+This was an ancient version of the modern "preacher sex scandal."

 5. (23-26) The vain, ineffective rebuke of Eli to his sons.